What is the amount?

 - where the parent is at least 60 years of age

 50% of the age or invalidity pension in payment to the deceased person at date of death, or amount of age pension earned up to the date of death.

 Take weekly benefit rate and find 50%

 $108 x 50% = $54 per week

-The insured person should have paid at least 50 weekly contributions.
-A lump sum payment will be made to the survivors of the deceased insured person.
+This is a lump sum payment made to the survivors of the deceased insured person.

 Please note the following: